It's the research.

 OK, anyone who's laughing ... stop it.
 Seriously.
 Research is awesome.
 I'm writing a sci-fi series set in a mercenary cult.
 This research is great.

 For example - camouflage.
 I found, and promptly lost again, an article arguing that the best all-around low-light camo colour would be a grayish shade of pink (Mountbatten pink is another classic) ... but everyone refused to use it.
 You can find hundreds of resources online, talking pattern disruption, the physiology of the human eye, smart fabric, whatever rocks your boat.
+Blood spatter patterns.
+Made for a very fun lunch break, and scared the pants off a nosy colleague who found herself in my browser history.
+Vital for several books.

 The urban fantasy book I wrote last year was almost as much fun.
 Voodoo.
 Legends about shifters in different areas.
 How the feline sense of smell differs from the canine.
 Structure of a feline eye.